How Active and Passive Solar Water Heaters Work

 © 2010 Kelly Smith; all rights reserved; content may not be copied, rewritten, or republished without authors written permission.
 Authors Google profile

 Are they eligible for a federal energy tax credit?
-Unfortunately, not at this time; only oil, gas, electric, and propane get the nod.
+Unfortunately, not at this time; only oil, gas, electric, and propane get the government nod.

 Heating Water with Solar Energy Isnt Overly Complex